 We make U.S. taxes easy.

-We know the tax laws on both sides of the border.
-We have H&R Block Tax Professionals located across Canada that specialize in U.S. taxes.
-They can help you with your filing requirements, both in the U.S. and Canada.
+We have Tax Experts across Canada who know the tax laws on both sides of the border.
+They can help you file both your U.S. and Canadian taxes.

 What’s included in our U.S. tax services?